mendhak/mendhak.github.io/_posts/2019-08-25-raspberrypi-epaper-dashboard.md

 ### Image conversion and display

-The image is converted from the intermediate SVG to PNG, and then converted from a PNG to a 1-bit bitmap.
-Using a 1-bit, low grade BMP is what allows the screen to refresh relatively quickly.
-In my example this refresh takes about 6 seconds.
+The image is converted from the intermediate SVG to PNG, and then the `display.py` renders it to screen using the e-Paper libraries.
+It's slow, it takes about 30 seconds to write to screen.

-It's possible to use Python libraries to display images directly to screen, however it's slow, really slow.
-Rendering a 'high quality' JPG/PNG to screen, using Python, took about 35 seconds.
+It's possible to use the C libraries to make this process faster, but it requires writing and compiling the display binary yourself.
+It can further be sped up by converting the PNG to a 1-bit BMP so that there's less data to send over the wire.
+The C way would take about 6-8 seconds.

+The reason for sticking with the Python way is that I've got a v1 Waveshare display, while most users have a v2 Waveshare display.
+Curse of the early adopter!